ZiweiJia/Transportation-inf-app/README.md

 #### fragment_register.xml<br>
-    -RegisterFragment’s  layout file<br>
+    -RegisterFragment’s  layout file

 ## Control Panel(Activity)<br>
 Control Panel is the container of everything inside, including MainFragment.
-Other than that Fragments, ControlPanel also contains ToolBar and Navigation View.<br>
+Other than that Fragments, ControlPanel also contains ToolBar and Navigation View.

 ### Files Related<br>